artpli/CodeIE/README.md

 ### Datasets and Preprocessing
 Please refer to the `Datasets of Extraction Tasks` section of UIE's repository to get and preprocess the NER and RE datasets.

 When sampling few-shot samples, we viewed `null output` as one special class and sampled corresponding few-shot examples.
-We provided our new `sample_data_shot.py` file.
+We provided our new `sample_data_shot.py` file in the `data` folder.

 Then you can get the `data` folder.